-We also offer two general education pathways that are modeled to focus on topics regarding sustainable agriculture or the Lake Superior region:
+For students looking for a specific learning community, we also offer two general education pathways within the LEES program that are modeled to focus on topics regarding sustainable agriculture or the Lake Superior region.

 - Growing Connections allows participants a comprehensive look at the history, theories, and practices of sustainable agriculture.
 These students work closely with faculty and regional farmers in classrooms, labs, and fields to develop their understanding of human food systems and ecological health.